Interview Query

 Moving Up to Senior-Level BI Roles

-A senior level BI analyst role typically requires at least eight years of experience in business intelligence, analytics, product management/development or technology.
-In addition, for senior-level roles an MBA or master’s degree in data science, business analytics, or statistics is often required.
-Besides both experience and a higher education, some employers also require Certified Business Analysis Professional certification through the International Institute of Business Analysis.
+A senior-level BI analyst role typically requires at least eight years of experience in business intelligence, analytics, product management/development, or technology.
+In addition, for senior-level roles, an MBA or master’s degree in data science, business analytics, or statistics is often required.
+Besides experience and a higher education, some employers also require Certified Business Analysis Professional certification through the International Institute of Business Analysis.

-• A working knowledge of data mining principles, predictive analytics, mapping, collecting data from multiple data systems on premises and cloud-based data sources.
+• A working knowledge of data mining principles, predictive analytics, mapping, and collecting data from multiple data systems on-premises and cloud-based data sources.

-• Strong SQL skills, ability to perform effective querying involving multiple tables and subqueries.
+• Strong SQL skills and ability to perform effective querying involving multiple tables and subqueries.

 • Strong programming skills with querying languages: SQL, SAS, etc.